jkriste/hangman/README.md

 ### TODO

 - Change game loop to correctly count ticks. ✔️
-- Start on API requests using some kind of library?
+- Start on API requests using some kind of library? ✔️
-- Either use a `LineListener` or multithreading to play sounds.
 - Work on texture pre-processing (most likely limited to buffered images). ✔️
 - Start on menus and menu components. ✔️
-  - Main menu.
+  - Main menu. ✔️
-  - Preferences menu.
+  - Preferences menu. ✔️
 - Entity types:
   - FadeIn (implement w/ Callback) ✔️
   - FadeOut (implement w/ Callback) ✔️
   - FixedTexture ✔️
   - TextInput ✔️
   - TextBox ✔️
-- Assets for various scenes.
+- Assets for various scenes. ✔️
   - Maybe a GitHub logo?
 - Work on a script/gameplay for the story mode. ✔️
 - Documentation!